CBforeva/DBDeploy/README.md

 Dependencies
 ------------
-You need either to install (puppet module tool), or download into the modules directory the following modules from puppet-forge:
+You need either to install (puppet module tool), or download into the modules directory the following modules from puppet-forge.
+Please note, that different modules may have additional dependencies too.
-Utilities:
- + puppetlabs/create_resources
- + puppetlabs/stdlib
-For databases:
+The list:
  + puppetlabs/mysql
+ + puppetlabs/postgresql

 Credits
 -------